nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

 described in Sec. of [TR38901]_.
-The main method is GetChannel, which takes as input the mobility models of the transmitter and receiver nodes, the associated antenna objects, and returns a ThreeGppChannelMatrix object containing:
+The main method is GetChannel, which takes as input the mobility models of the transmitter and receiver nodes, the associated antenna objects, and returns a ChannelMatrix object containing:

 * the channel matrix of size UxSxN, where U is the number of receiving antenna elements, S is the number of transmitting antenna elements and N is the number of clusters